opensvc/docs.opensvc.com/source/howto.getting.started.rst

 Getting Started
 ***************

-This page will help you go through first steps with OpenSVC setup.
+This page will help you take your first steps with OpenSVC services setup.

-The aim is to discover the different tasks needed to achieve a simple but working dual node failover cluster.
+It will guide you through the sequence of tasks to achieve a simple but working dual-node failover cluster.

 Prerequisites
 =============

-First of all here is the list of materials building the environment :
+The demonstration environment is composed of:

-* Suse Linux Enterprise Server 11 SP3 (SLES11SP3) named ``sles1`` => will act as first cluster node
+* A Suse Linux Enterprise Server 11 SP3 (SLES11SP3) named ``sles1`` => will act as first cluster node
-* Suse Linux Enterprise Server 11 SP3 (SLES11SP3) named ``sles2`` => will act as second cluster node
+* A Suse Linux Enterprise Server 11 SP3 (SLES11SP3) named ``sles2`` => will act as second cluster node
-* Storage Array capable of exporting block devices to both nodes.
+* A Storage Array capable of exporting block devices to both nodes.

  * In this guide, we use iSCSI luns exported from an OpenFiler instance (http://www.openfiler.com)
- * It works also with FC Luns exported from high end arrays (EMC, HDS, IBM, ...) as soon as servers have the same storage view
+ * FC Luns exported from high end arrays (EMC, HDS, IBM, ...) would also work, as long as the server share the same logical units

 As we plan to create 2 OpenSVC services, we need 2 IP adresses, one for each service :